Ryan McHugh: English Football League Championship

 McHugh, though from a football family, often used to play a bit of soccer with St Catherine's "as a distraction".
 A scout for the professional English league side Reading spotted him at the age of 16 and McHugh was invited to England for a trial.
 However, after playing several games, McHugh decided he would prefer to return to football so off he went, back home.
 That Reading team, then managed by Brian McDermott, were one year away from promotion to the Premier League.

 Peil Star video

 In 2016, Ryan appeared in a street Gaelic football film created by Peil Star with Kieran Hughes (Monaghan), Richie Donnelly (Tyrone) and Niall McKeever (Antrim).
 The film was shot at Belfast's Titanic Quarter.

 Personal life

+On Friday, 15 December 2023, McHugh married Bridget Molloy, originally from Ardara, County Donegal, with the ceremony taking place at Ardara Church, the reception being held at Jackson's Hotel in Ballybofey, and then the celebrations continuing the following day at the Blue Haven Hotel in Kilcar.
+They had not decided then on where to go on their honeymoon.
+McHugh and Molloy had dated for 11 years, and McHugh had spoken about her since at least 2016.
+McHugh announced their engagement while in New York City in July 2022.
+Though they met in Sligo while attending college, McHugh and Molloy had been close to one another in County Donegal without noticing each other until that time.
+They began sharing an apartment in Donegal Town from November 2019 onwards.
+Molloy also attended the University of Galway, before taking up employment with the Health Service Executive (HSE).
+In June 2024, the couple opened McBrew, a coffee shop at the Diamond in Donegal Town.
+In a weird echo of Mark's birth after Martin played for Donegal against Meath in the semi-final of the 1990 All-Ireland SFC, Ryan's son Senán was born just before he played in the quarter-final of the 2025 All-Ireland SFC, where a place in the semi-final was up for grabs against - Meath.

 As of 2020, Ryan McHugh was working at Ocean Knowledge, a fertiliser company, in Kilcar.
 Ocean Knowledge employs him in the role of business development manager.
 His cousin Eoin also works there.
 The McHugh cousins often play golf together.

-As of 2021, McHugh was sharing an apartment with his partner Bridget Molloy.
-He has had a girlfriend since at least 2016.
-He has supported Arsenal since childhood.
+He has supported the English association football club Arsenal since childhood.